Tutorial: Azure Active Directory integration with Clarizen One

 The Azure Active Directory account holder will receive an email and follow a link to confirm their account before it becomes active.

-When you click the Clarizen tile in the Access Panel, you should be automatically signed in to the Clarizen for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Clarizen One tile in the My Apps, you should be automatically signed in to the Clarizen One for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.